Zana (band): Zana Nimani years (1979-1984)

 The band's second album, Dodirni mi kolena (Touch My Knees) was recorded in Sweden during May 1982, with the help of saxophonist Goran Nillson, percussionist Byl Gunnar Byllin, and multi-instrumentalist, recorder and producer Tini Varga, who also coauthored lyrics for two songs on the album.
-During the album recording, Tucaković stopped being the band's official member, but continued to write lyrics for them.
-On this album the group moved to more commercial sound.
-The album brought synthpop-oriented hits "Dodirni mi kolena", "Majstor za poljupce" ("Kisses Maestro"), "13 je moj srećan broj" ("13 Is My Lucky Number"), and the album saw high number sales.
-In September, the same month when the album was released, Jovanović left the band due to his army stint, and was replaced by Aleksandar Radulović "Futa".
+During the album recording, Tucaković stopped being the band's official member, but would continued to write lyrics for them.
+With Dodirni mi kolena the group moved to more commercial sound.
+The album brought synth-pop-oriented hits "Dodirni mi kolena", "Majstor za poljupce" ("Kisses Maestro"), "13 je moj srećan broj" ("13 Is My Lucky Number"), and the album saw high number sales.
+In September, the same month when the album was released, Jovanović left the band due to his army stint, and was temporarily replaced by Aleksandar Radulović "Futa".

-At the end of 1982, the band went on a tour across Serbia, Macedonia, Herzegovina and Dalmatia, however, the concerts saw bad reviews, as the band failed to reach the standards of their studio recordings.
-In May 1983, Jovanović and Ivanov returned to the band, and Dragović and Radulović left.
-After leaving Zana, Dragović and Radulović formed the band Zamba (which also featured the guitarist Nikola Čuturilo and the drummer Predrag "Bata" Jakovljević).
-The band's new bass guitarist became Miloš Stojisavljević "Cajger", a former member of Generacija 5.
+At the end of 1982, the band went on a tour across Serbia, Macedonia, Herzegovina and Dalmatia, however, the concerts saw bad reviews in the Yugoslav music press, as the band's live performances failed to reach the standards of their studio recordings.
+In May 1983, Jovanović and Ivanov returned to the band, and Nikolić and Radulović left.
+Soon after, Bogdan Dragović left, forming the band Zamba with Aleksandar Radulović, guitarist Nikola Čuturilo and drummer Predrag "Bata" Jakovljević, the group releasing their only studio album, Udarac nisko (Low Kick), in 1983.
+Zana's new bass guitarist became Miloš Stojisavljević "Cajger", a former member of Generacija 5.

-In August 1983, Zana recorded their third studio album, entitled Natrag na voz (Back to the Train), also recorded in Sweden and produced by Tini Varga.
-The album's biggest hits were the duet "Jabuke i vino" ("Apples and Wine"), sung by Nimani and Željko Bebek (although the band initially considered Daniel, Oliver Mandić, Jura Stublić, or Branimir "Džoni" Štulić for the song) and "Mladiću moj" ("My Boy").
+In August 1983, Zana recorded their third studio album, entitled Natrag na voz (Back to the Train).
+The album was, as the band's previous release, recorded in Sweden and produced by Tini Varga.
+The album's biggest hits were the duet "Jabuke i vino" ("Apples and Wine"), sung by Nimani and Željko Bebek (the band initially considered Daniel, Oliver Mandić, Jura Stublić, or Branimir "Džoni" Štulić for the song) and "Mladiću moj" ("My Boy").
+The title track also featured Bebek on vocals.
 At the time of album release, the end of 1983, Ivanov left the band, and was replaced by Predrag Jakovljević (formerly of Zamba).
+After leaving the band, Ivanov dedicated himself to a career in marketing.
+He has moved to New Zealand, where he hosted a music show on a local radio, played in The Beatles tribute band The Zeatles and in the band Melody Boys which performed covers of Yugoslav rock hits.

 In February 1984, Zana went on a promotional tour, but as the audience showed little interest in their concerts, they ended the tour in March.
 Soon after, Jovičić and Kikamac went to serve the army, the band went on hiatus, and Nimani decided to start a solo career.
-After the release of her only solo album Noćas pevam samo tebi (Tonight I Sing only for You) in 1986, she retired from music.
+After the release of her only solo album Noćas pevam samo tebi (Tonight I Sing only for You) in 1986, she married, retired from music and eventually moved to Canada.